-When Korean uses SPACE for line breaking, these classes, as well as characters of class ID, are often tailored to AL; see Section 8, Customization.
+When Korean uses SPACE for line breaking, the classes in rule LB26, as well as characters of class ID, are often tailored to AL; see Section 8, Customization.

 Finally, join alphabetic letters into words and break everything else.

 LB28 Do not break between alphabetics ("at").